PDLT-University-of-York/test-split-site/docs/ultra/site-design-principles.md

 ??? essential "4.1 Essential: The assessment section contains all information about module assessments."

+    - This may include an overview of formative and summative assessments, information on specific assessments, submission points and materials required to complete assessments.
     - If assignment submission points are not included in the module site, their location is made clear or linked to from this section (note that this link will need to be manually updated in each future site).
     - An assessment section with placeholder information is included in site templates.

-??? essential "4.2 Essential: Assessment instructions are easy to find and understand."
+??? essential "4.2 Essential: Assessment instructions are clearly labelled and explain the task and requirements."

-    - Instructions are clearly labelled and explain the task and requirements.
-This can be provided directly in the site and/or in an attached assessment brief document.
+    - This information can be provided directly in the site and/or in an attached assessment brief document.
-    - Instructions should be clear and concise: avoid long blocks of text and use bullet points and/or headings where possible.
-See 3.4 for more information on accessible text.
+    - Instruction text for assessments is readable and accessible: uses plain language, only includes necessary information, avoids long blocks of text, uses bullet points and/or headings where possible (see 3.4).
     - Consider including an FAQ document or discussion where students can ask questions about the assessment instructions.

 ??? essential "4.3 Essential: Provide marking criteria or other grading policies showing how work is marked."